Effect on the Brain

 1-15-20, 7-8:30pm

-Using new tech to prevent chronic
+Using new tech to prevent chronic #MetabolicDisease rather than just manage it.

 Featuring

-Dr. Aaron Neinstein @AaronNeinstein (@UCSF
+Dr. Aaron Neinstein @AaronNeinstein (@UCSF)

 Dr. Carolyn Jasik / @DrJasik (@omadahealth)